Digital Regulation

 Alignment & Validation

-Early DSA work revealed a classic failure mode.
+Early DSA work revealed a problem we'd seen before.
 Designers in silos, optimizing for speed, unintentionally fragmenting patterns.
 Copy varied.
 Transparency approaches varied.
 Core principles varied.
 The result: confused stakeholders and compromised frameworks.

 Alignment